petya-/twitter-app/README.md

 # Twitter APP
-The twitter app is a single-page application, consuming a SOAP and REST webservices responsible for counting words in a posts and censoring.
+The twitter app is a single-page application, consuming a SOAP and REST webservices responsible for counting words in a post and censoring.

-authors’	details
-• brief	summary	of	application	development	and	implementation,	including	both	business	and	technical features
-• installation	instructions

 ## Getting Started